collaborativebioinformatics/Haploblock_Clusters_ElixirBH25/README.md

 ```
 NOTE: VCF file has "6" instead of "chr6", which is required by bcftools consensus, create file chr_map with one mapping per line (e.g., "6 chr6") and provide it using --chr_map.

 This script uses bcftools and bgzip to extract regions corresponding to haploblock boundaries (--boundaries_file) from a population VCF file (--vcf).
 Specify variants of interest in a file with one variant per line (--variants), they all must be in the same haploblock and in format: "chr:position".
 We also calculate the mean and average of the number of variants per haploblock, they are saved in **variant_counts.tsv** (with 4 columns: START, END, MEAN, STDEV).
-We assign individual hashes, ie integer numbers of lenght variants digits, each corresponding to variant of interest: 1 if variant in the sample or 0 otherwise, they are saved in individual_hashes.tsv (with two columns: INDIVIDUAL HASH)
+We assign individual hashes, ie integer numbers of lenght variants digits, each corresponding to variant of interest: 1 if variant in the sample or 0 otherwise, they are saved in **variant_hashes.tsv** (with two columns: INDIVIDUAL HASH)

 Then it generates consensus haploblock phased sequences for both haploids of each sample (e.g., `NA18531_chr6_region_711055-761032_hap1.fa`) by applying common variants (bcftools view `--min-af 0.05`) from previously generated VCF to reference sequence (--ref).
 They are saved in out/tmp/.
 We generate one merged phased fasta file per haploblock:
 ```